tudorflanja/fp32-alu-basys3/README.md

 ---

-This project was completed as part of my studies at the Technical University of Cluj-Napoca (UTCN) 🎓.
+This project was completed for the Structure of Computer Systems course, as part of my studies at the Technical University of Cluj-Napoca (UTCN) 🎓.